happybeing/awe/README.md

 - ability to view historic versions of any website using Autonomi's perpetual, versioned storage

 ## Status
-- early alpha on Linux - core features so far:
+- features demonstrated on Linux & MacOS:
   - use the `awe` command line to publish and update static HTML websites, either to Autonomi or a local test network
   - use the `awe` demo browser to view published websites using their content address on the network, including every published version of a website

-- you can build for other platforms yourself, or await:
-  - Windows (coming soon)
-  - MacOS (I need someone else to build this)
-  - Android (coming later)
+  - command line features to inspect data structures on Autonomi

-- a web naming system is being looked into for Autonomi (similar to web DNS but decentralised and perpetual, without renewal fees)
+- a web naming system was being considered but hasn't yet been designed for Autonomi.
+This would be similar to web DNS but decentralised and perpetual, and without renewal fees.

 ## Capabilities Explained